 Ash gourd gel can be used to reduce excessive hair fall; it regulates the blood flow and nerve functions in the scalp, promoting hair growth.
 Alopecia is attributed to severe hair loss and bald spots that can be countered by the carotene compounds in ash gourd gel.
-Thus, it gradually reduces the hair fall and strengthens the scalp and offers smooth hair.
+Thus, it gradually reduces hair fall and strengthens the scalp, and offers smooth hair.

 5. Reduce Joint Pains

-With an anti-inflammatory property, juice of ash gourd alleviates joint pains due to arthritis, bone pain, and muscle cramps, fractures, and gout.
+With an anti-inflammatory property, the juice of ash gourd alleviates joint pains due to arthritis, bone pain, muscle cramps, fractures, and gout.
 Ash gourd also contains calcium, magnesium, and phosphorus; those are three essential minerals for bone health.
 It increases bone mass and restores regular movements of muscles and joints.

 6. Boosts Immunity